windmill-labs/windmill/README.md

 ---

-Windmill Labs offers commercial licenses and support to convert your existing automations and help you scale it in production.
+Windmill Labs offers commercial licenses and support to convert your existing automation and help you scale it in production.
 If interested, contact ruben@windmill.dev (founder of Windmill).

 ---